 - you cannot be present if and when you resist anything

 - context is decisive.
-Create an empowering context and life will flaw without any resistance.
+Create an empowering context and life will flow without any resistance.

 - happiness is accepting what is.

-So, here you have my five sentences, and here are the many sentences of Dan Millman in the book "The life you were born to live"
+So, here you had my five sentences, and here are the many sentences of Dan Millman in the book “The life you were born to live”.
+Now you see why I don’t publish books… most books waste people’s life.

 The Law of Flexibility